Clemapfel/mousetrap/docs/04_widgets.md

 `Paned` has two per-child properties: whether a child is **resizable** and whether it is **shrinkable**.

-Resizable means that if the paned changes size, the child should change size with it.
+Resizable means that if the `Paned` changes size, the child should change size with it.

-Shrinkable sets whether the side of the paned can be made smaller than the allocated size of that sides child widget.
-If set to `true`, the user can drag the paned barrier, such that one of the widgets is partially or completely hidden, regardless of its size allocation.
+Shrinkable sets whether the side of the `Paned` can be made smaller than the allocated size of that side's child widget.
+If set to `true`, the user can drag the `Paned`s barrier, such that one of the widgets is partially or completely hidden, regardless of its size allocation.

 \image html paned_shrinkable.png